 Old Town’s always photogenic rowhouses are prettier than ever with pumpkins and gourds gathered around seasonal mums, vibrant doors, Halloween decorations and more.
 Try S. Lee Street or leave it to serendipity to see what you stumble upon.

 Celebrate National Cider Month in October with a photogenic flight from Lost Boy Cider, Northern Virginia’s first urban cidery.
 Taste your way through a rainbow color palette filled with flavors like IPA-inspired Hazy Hopped, blackberry-tinted Bramble and Thai Rope Walker, spiked with strawberry and basil.
-Order cans for curbside pickup or visit the socially distanced tasting room—just be sure to snap a pic before you sip.
+Order cans for pickup or grab a seat outside—just be sure to snap a pic before you sip.
 More of a beer fan?
-Opt for fall-themed brews from Aslin Beer Co. (known for its vibrant can art) or award-winning Port City Brewing Company.
+Opt for fall-themed brews from award-winning Port City Brewing Company.

 The Mount Vernon Trail makes the perfect backdrop for a stroll, jog or bike ride in the riverside autumn air.
 Head south along the George Washington Memorial Parkway and capture a gorgeous golden hour with red, orange and yellow leaves filtering the fall lighting.
 Keep your viewfinder ready to snap wildlife sightings, from sun-tanning turtles and stately bald eagles.